narlock/UsefulItems/README.md

 - Ice Block (when a Gold Pickaxe is used)
 - Snow Block (when a Gold Shovel is used)
 - Glowstone (when a Gold Pickaxe is used)

-Might have to test if possible:
-- Boat (when a Gold Axe is used)

 *Due to the limitations of Beta 1.7.3, item ID 31 will only ever place a fern.